inferno-framework/inferno-core/docs/advanced-test-features/scratch.md

 Tests_ button).

 ## Example
 `scratch` is just a plain Hash which is passed to each test.
+It persists throughout a single test run, and changes made it in one test will be visible to any subsequent tests in that run.

 ```ruby
 class MyGroup < Inferno::TestGroup